EduArt-Robotik/documentation/README.md

 # ToDo
-- EduArt Logo vanishes sometimes? find out why and how to fix that
+- [ ] EduArt Logo vanishes sometimes? find out why and how to fix that
-- structure of tutorials
+- [ ] structure of tutorials
+- [ ] add english translations

 # Installation
 ```